 Present the outcome of the study to the department at NLR.
 This fulltime internship starts not later than May 1st (earlier is possible) and the duration of this assignment will be 5 to 6 months.
 We offer an inspiring high-tech aerospace-oriented working environment and an informal culture with room for personal initiative.
 You will receive a compensation for general expenditures and travel expenses.
 Your working location will be in Amsterdam.

-- Master student in Cognitive Psychology or equivalent
+- Study in (Cognitive) Psychology or equivalent

 - Interest in the area of measuring the cognitive human

 - Experience with EEG, eye-tracking and/or HRV is optional

 NLR is a leading international research centre for aerospace.
 Its mission is to make air transport safer, more efficient, more effective and more sustainable.
 Bolstered by its multidisciplinary expertise and unrivalled research facilities, NLR provides innovative and comprehensive solutions to the complex challenges of the aerospace sector.
 NLR’s operator performance group has a wide range of both academic and practical knowledge on operator performance and human factors (HF) in complex environments.
 Operator-in-the-loop studies are performed to measure the manner in which personnel conduct themselves in an operational setting (either simulated or realistic).
 The assessment includes operator performance aspects such as (crew) workload, (team) situation awareness, usability, visual perception, vigilance, and (eye) fatigue.
 Data is gathered objectively (e.g. heart rate and eye-tracking) and subjectively (e.g. through interviews, workshops and questionnaires).

 For more information, please contact Maykel van Miltenburg, R&D Engineer, email@example.com, 088-5113389.